gweltou/anaouder-cli/README-en.md

 This project is developed by volunteers.
 You can support it with a donation:
 [![Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/gweltou/donate)

-This is a command line tool.
-If you rather use a graphical transcription tool instead, try the desktop software [anaouder-gui](https://github.com/gweltou/anaouder-gui).
+⚠️ **This is a command line tool.
+If you rather use a graphical transcription tool instead, try the desktop software [anaouder-gui](https://github.com/gweltou/anaouder-gui)**

 ## About